Voiture de course Formule 1 circuit vitesse pilote légendaire

 On August 1, 1976, during the German Grand Prix, Niki Lauda experienced the most documented accident in Formula 1 history.
 And he came back from it.

 The Nürburgring Nordschleife track was feared by all drivers.
-Lauda himself had advocated for its boycott during the 1976 season, deeming the safety conditions insufficient.
+Lauda himself had campaigned for its boycott during the 1976 season, judging the safety conditions insufficient.
 He lost the vote.
-On the second lap, his Ferrari 312 T2 went off track at Bergwerk, bounced off the rails, and caught fire.
-Lauda was trapped in the flames for over a minute before being pulled out by other drivers.
+On the second lap, his Ferrari 312 T2 goes off track at Bergwerk, bounces against the barriers, and catches fire.
+Lauda is trapped in the flames for more than a minute before being pulled out by other drivers.

-The burns were severe.
-His lungs were damaged.
-The Vatican administered last rites.
-Doctors promised nothing.
-Niki Lauda was conscious, determined, and furious to find himself there.
+The burns are severe.
+The lungs damaged.
+The Vatican administers the last rites.
+The doctors promise nothing.
+Niki Lauda is conscious, determined, and furious to be there.

 ❖ 42 days after the accident